ArjoNagelhout/shapereality-engine/README.md

 ## Assets

-Functionality for importing different assets formats, and loading these on runtime.
+Functionality for importing different assetHandles formats, and loading these on runtime.

 ## Common